The ritual of turning an ordinary pumpkin into a jack-o-lantern is one of the most photogenic parts of Halloween.

 You can document the whole process and preserve your memories for years by following these tips for taking quality pictures.

-- Why not start your series of Halloween photographs right at the pumpkin patch (or grocery store)?
+#1 – Why not start your series of Halloween photographs right at the pumpkin patch (or grocery store)?
 And try to go for the candid shots, instead of the posed ones!

-- Many people take their photos so the lighted design is all that you see, close-up.
-The best pictures are those in which you can see the design in relation to the actual pumpkin.
+#3 – Many people take their photos so the lighted pumpkin design is all that you see, close-up.
+However, the best pictures are those in which you can see the design in relation to the actual pumpkin.
 Besides, seeing some of the orange pumpkin in the photograph adds some depth, as well as color!
 So, ideally, you will want to try to capture the glow of the light from within the pumpkin, while still being able to see the outside of the pumpkin itself.

-- For a unique background, try placing your carved pumpkin amidst some leafy vines in your backyard, or huddled within colorful flowers or shrubs.
+#6 – For a unique background, place your carved pumpkin among some leafy vines in your backyard, or huddled within colorful flowers or shrubs.
 For these shots, you will want to include a bit more of the background than usual, as these items will add color and depth to your photo.

-- The trick to good Halloween photography is simple: Take LOTS of shots!
+#11 – The trick to good Halloween photography is simple: Take lots of shots!
 The more you take, the more you increase your odds of capturing the “money shot”… the ones suitable for framing.